 When first published the author gave his Regimental number not his name.
 Frederic Manning, already a successful writer, had wanted to remain anonymous and for the story to speak for itself.
-He states that what he wrote was fictional, but you sense this was said to protect men who he would not want to think he had characterised unfairly because he also says that he felt he had made ‘a record of their words’ and had heard the ‘voices of ghosts’ when writing.
-You hear the dialogue rising from the page like a top knot head BBC 4 radio drama.
+He states that what he wrote was fictional, but you sense this was said to protect men who he would not want to think he had characterised them unfairly because he also says that he felt he had made ‘a record of their words’ and had heard the ‘voices of ghosts’ when writing.
+The dialogue is engaging - you hear it rising from the pages like voices from a top-notch BBC 4 radio drama.

-The fact that Manning died in 1935 might explain why his work is so unknown and he has been forgotten.
-Not for him the decades of success that established the lasting reputation Robert Graves.
-He smoked and drank heavily.
+The fact that Manning died in 1935 (he smoked and drank heavily) might explain why his work is so unknown: not for him the decades of success that established the lasting reputation of the likes of Robert Graves or Ernest Hemingway.

 I found myself immediately drawn into the narrative which follows a few months in the life of Private Bourne.
-The first paragraph alone is as evocative and engaging as the first minutes of the Sam Mendes film ‘1917’ as Bournes comes in from an attack and looks for respite in the first ‘ole in the ground’ it stumbles across’.
+The first paragraph alone is as evocative and engaging as the first minutes of the Sam Mendes film ‘1917’ as Bourne comes in from an attack and looks for respite in the first ‘ole in the ground’ he stumbles across.
 For a moment you wonder if he is in the German line in error.

 ‘Her Privates We’ is a record of the experience on the Somme and Ancre fronts during the latter half of 1916.
 The story is character driven and the style more literary than will suit some people’s tastes.
 Though clearly written from experience it is not an account of a specific event or people.